mgax/minivirt/docs/Database.md

 ## Cache

 When `miv build` needs to download a file, it will save a copy in `{db}/cache`, to speed up future builds.
+The cache is not cleaned up automatically, but it's always safe to delete any file from it.